 A project report is a comprehensive document that provides detailed information about a specific project.
 It typically outlines the project's objectives, scope, methodology, progress, findings, and outcomes.
 A project report often includes details about the project's goals, activities, timelines, resources used, challenges faced, and the results achieved.
 It serves as a formal record of the project's lifecycle, serving both as a documentation of the work done and as a communication tool to convey the project's status and outcomes to stakeholders, sponsors, or interested parties.
 Project reports are commonly used in various fields such as business, engineering, research, and academia to assess the effectiveness and success of a project.

-5 Steps to Create a Project Report From Scratch
+How to Create a Project Report in 5 Steps

 Creating project reports is an integral part of evaluating project success.
 Documenting the lessons learned and sharing them with a larger team in an organized way can help with future projects.
 You can use different tools to put together your project report.
 Here are 7 basic steps involved in creating a project report -